priyanv25/LoanPricePrediction/README.md

 # Loan Price Prediction

 THIS PROJECT USES FOUR CLASSIFICATION ALGORITHMS ON LOAN PRICE DATASET.
 THE GOAL IS TO FIND THE BEST CLASSIFIER FOR PREDICTION.
-THIS PROJECT WAS DONE AS A PART OF COURSERA-MACHINE LEARNING WITH PYTHON COURSE.

-* * This Project was developed as a part of coursera - IBM learning modules * *
+*This Project was developed as a part of coursera - IBM learning modules*